prysmaticlabs/documentation/website/docs/advanced/builder.md

             </a> for the full payload.
       </li>
       <li>
-        Un-blind the block with the full payload: using the response of the builder, the blinded block can be converted into a full block with the full execution payload.
+        Unblind the block with the full payload: using the response of the builder, the blinded block can be converted into a full block with the full execution payload.
       </li>
       <li>
         Broadcast the full block: the full block at this point is broadcasted to the network.